aduffy70/LabNotes/_posts/2016/2016-09-22-New-tool-to-identify-miRNA-targets.md

 # Running TarPmiR

   * It requires:
     * mature miRNA sequences in fasta format
      * mRNA sequences in fasta format
-   * A model (they've only developed the one so far /usr/bin/local/TarPmiR/Human.pkl)
+     * A model (they've only developed the one so far /usr/local/bin/TarPmiR_Linux/Human.pkl)
      * A probability cutoff (I used 0.7 with StarMir, which is one of the values they suggest here)
   * The output is very similar to StarMir... a list of potential sites for each miRNA with values for each predictor in the model, and a probablility score
   * Unlike StarMir, it doesn't take into consideration where in the mRNA the location is (5'UTR, cds, or 3'UTR)
+  * TarPmiR-test run
+    ~~~
+    TarPmiR.py -a DA_expressed.fasta -b Estimated_mRNAs.fasta -m Human.pkl -p 0
+    ~~~

 [1]: http://doi.org/10.1093/bioinformatics/btw318
 [2]: http://hulab.ucf.edu/research/projects/miRNA/TarPmiR/